51 YEARS !!!!

 Planning for the next Kegger has started!!

-The 50th Jubilee Kegger Backpack will be held Friday thru Sunday,
+The 51st Kegger Backpack will be held Friday thru Sunday,

 It is hard to beleive.

-Notes and articles about previous Kegger Backpack trips.
-This is the history, activities and some photos of 50 years of the annual Kegger Backpacks.
+Notes and articles about previous Kegger Backpack trips, plus hike in tips and some history, activities and some photos of 50 years of the annual Kegger Backpacks.

 Kegger Backpacking is not for everyone...